 Criteria for funding

 Charitable organizations defined in Internal Revenue Code Section 501(c)(3), religious congregations, governmental agencies, or organizations working under fiscal sponsorship of a 501(c)(3) organization are eligible to apply.
-Nonprofit organizations must have received 501(c)(3) status at least 3 years prior to application date and all camp programs must have been in operation at least 3 years prior to application.
+All camp programs must have been in operation for at least 3 years.

 Any funding provided must be used for camp tuition assistance/scholarships for children with financial need, ages 5-17, residing in Triangle Community Foundation’s service area: Chatham, Durham, Orange, and Wake Counties.